 Anticipated Project Schedule

-- The project is currently in the environmental phase, with completion of final design anticipated in mid-2018
+- The project is currently in the environmental phase, with completion of final design anticipated in early-2018

-- If approved, construction could begin in mid-2018
+- If approved, construction could begin in late-2018

 - Construction will take approximately two years.
 Construction will create 2,250 jobs